Here’s all about the shelf life and spoilage of butter. Learn how long butter lasts and what are the spoilage signs.

 How Long Does Butter Last?

-Unlike other dairy products (such as cream cheese or sour cream), it doesn’t matter that much if butter is opened or not.
+Unlike other dairy products, such as buttermilk or cottage cheese, it doesn’t matter that much if butter is opened or not.
 In other words, the fact that you started that stick of butter doesn’t make it spoil any faster.

-One more thing worth knowing – salted butter stays fine for a longer period than the typical unsalted butter.
-When you think about it, it’s pretty obvious – salt is a preservative, so of course salted butter will stay good longer.
+One more thing worth knowing: salted butter stays fine longer than its unsalted counterpart.
+When you think about it, it makes sense – salt is a preservative, so of course, salted butter will stay good longer.